osama-amer60/Vue-Music-App/README.md

 * 📌Dynamic Route Imports to improve the performance.
 * 📌Nprogress plugin to make page loading more smoothly.
 * 📌Rollup plugin Visualizer to reduce the bundle size of the app.
+* 📌Vitest library for testing.
+* 📌Vue Test Utils library to connect components with vitest.
 * 📌Html, Css, Tailwind, Fontawesome.